jcaldeira-iot/IoT-For-Beginners-Micropython-V2/2-farm/lessons/9-migrate-application-to-the-cloud/README.md

     Replace `<hub_name>` with the name you used for your IoT Hub.

-1. In VS Code, open the `local.settings.json` file.
+1. Using any text editor open the `local.settings.json` file.
 Add the following additional value inside the `Values` section:

     ```json
     "IOT_HUB_CONNECTION_STRING": "<connection string>"